 Outstaffing requires constant communication and collaboration with your offshore team, so when hiring from a distant country, time differences and language barriers may pose challenges.

 The outstaffing model is recommended for clients who:

 - have a large or long-term project they want to work on;

-- prefer to control the project progress directly;
+- prefer to control the project’s progress directly;

-- need flexibility in changing project requirements and extending their development teams.
+- need flexibility in changing project requirements and extending their development team

-This is a widespread practice in the IT industry to reduce the pricing and risk associated with increasing numbers of employees.
-With the dedicated team model, you hire remote developers who will dedicate 100% of their time to your project but will remain in the dedicated team provider’s office.
+This is a widespread practice in the IT industry to reduce costs and risks associated with increasing the number of employees.
+With the dedicated team model, you hire remote developers who will dedicate 100% of their time to your project but remain in the dedicated team provider’s office.
 They may form the company’s entire development team, or they may collaborate with your in-house developers.
-In other words, a dedicated team is hired from scratch specifically for the client’s project and is not engaged in any other projects.
+Each dedicated specialist is selected specifically for the client’s project and is not engaged in any other projects.

 This model is a type of IT staff augmentation or IT outstaffing.

-When do you need services of the dedicated development?
+When do you need the services of a dedicated development team?

 - When it is a long term project that needs continuous updates and improvements.